josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Backend/BackendViewHelpers.md

 | `theme.backend.contentEditLink`    | Used in Backend Preview templates to wrap the preview with an record edit link.
 Link is generated if the actual backend user has enough permissions.                                 |
 | `theme.backend.contentEditLinkUrl` | Used in Backend Preview templates to retrieve the URL for an record edit link.
 Returns the url if the actual backend user has enough permissions.                                    |

-> See [Frontend ViewHelpers overview](../Frontend/FluidVariables-TypoScriptLibs-AndMore.md#frontend-viewhelpers-many-of-them-could-be-used-in-typo3-backend-context-too) for a list of frontend specific ViewHelpers
+> See [Frontend ViewHelpers overview](../Frontend/FluidVariables-TypoScriptLibs-AndMore.md#frontend-viewhelpers-many-of-them-could-be-used-in-typo3-backend-context-too) for a list of primary frontend specific ViewHelpers.

 ## Namespace declaration